corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/upgrading-cordapps.md

                     the older flow.

-### How do I deal with interface changes to inlined subflows?
+### Handling interface changes to inlined subflows

 Here is an example of an in-lined subflow: